 Dan and Mike met in January of 2019 when Dan’s son and Mike’s stepson were playing basketball on the same team.
 In March of that year, Dan invited Mike to go out on the BlackJack for a fun run.
 Dan was telling Mike about his new boat being built and that he was going to run overnight trips.
 Mike immediately booked on the GameChanger’s first overnight journey.
 The trip was fun as Mike’s experience became a big help to a couple of young deck hands that Dan had at the time.
 Dan remembered those abilities when his steady deck hands, Daniel and Nate both had winter time work to go to.
 Dan asked Mike to deck hand for him, in late October 2019, for a Construction Convention Charter.
 10 guys trolling for winter King Salmon.
 From then on, Mike has deck handed for Dan during the winter months and even a few occasions during the summer.

-Mike is in the process of getting his captains license through the US Coast Guard, having already taken the Kenai River Guide Academy, and will run Kenai River trips from the lodge.
+Mike now has his captain’s license through the US Coast Guard, has studied at the the Kenai River Guide Academy, and will run Kenai River trips from the lodge.